codepath/android_guides/Beginning-Android-Resources.md

 Speaking of Eclipse, an older IDE many people still use to program for Android, whether you want to use it or not is up to you.
 Eclipse is **no longer in active development**.
 Bear in mind the following though:

   * The IDE most people talk about, [Android Studio](http://developer.android.com/sdk/index.html) (which is based on IntelliJ), is now in a stable 1.0 release.
-The official Android page recommends new developer use this over eclipse.
+The official Android page recommends new developers use this over eclipse.
   * Most tutorials and documentation for beginners are still based on the use of Eclipse.
 All the resources I talk about here which are connected to an IDE, refer to Eclipse.
 However, this is changing as Android Studio is now the standard recommended by Google.

-In terms of design resources check out:
+In terms of designing a good looking app, here are some links that will help you start looking at ideas and acquiring design assets like icons:

  * [Android App Patterns](http://www.android-app-patterns.com/) - Repository of Android interfaces for dozens of categories. **Great way to explore the Android design standards**
  * [IconFinder](https://www.iconfinder.com/) - Excellent source of free to use graphics